 The Corporation has adopted a Code of Conduct which applies to all directors and employees of the Corporation, without exception.
-A copy of the Code of Conduct is given to each director at the time of his appointment and whenever changes are made thereto.
+A copy of the Code of Conduct is given to each director at the time of his or her appointment and whenever changes are made thereto.
 The Code of Conduct requires that each director act in accordance with applicable laws.
-Each director of the Corporation must confirm that he has received and has read the Code of Conduct and that they agree to comply with it.
+Each director of the Corporation must confirm that he or she has received and has read the Code of Conduct and that they he or she agrees to comply with it.